lyndaumuhoza/cs1710-final-project/README.md

 ## Stakeholders

 - Programmers / Mathematicians: Since the Towers of Hanoi is a puzzle used primarily to demonstrate recursion and induction, this model could be useful for beginner programmers and mathematicians (who might want a visual representation without having to physically make the model)

-- Puzzle Players: Peeopl who are generally interested in puzzles may be interested because they can look at how the model solves the the puzzle, and compare different versions of the puzzle using this model
+- Puzzle Players: People who are generally interested in puzzles may be interested because they can look at how the model solves the the puzzle, and compare different versions of the puzzle using this model

 ## Takeaways

 - We found that there is no correspondence between the magnetic towers and bicolor towers (at least in the 3 disk, 3 tower case).
-This is because when a disk is flipped, its relationship to the disk immediately below is not guaranteed to be consistent the same way the bicolor towers is.
+This is because a disk can be stacked on a disk two sizes below it, providede that the polarities are the same.
+For the bicolor trace, however, this can never be true because they will always be the same color regardless of which move is made.
+Similarly, when a disk is flipped, its relationship to the disk immediately below is not guaranteed to be consistent the same way the bicolor towers is.
 For example, if the smallest disk in the magnetic towers is flipped, it no longer can be placed on the second smallest disk.
 However, this is not true with bicolors, as the smallest disk is always guaranteed to be able to stack on top of the one immediately below (since the colors are alternated).

 - We also verified that there is correspondence between the magnetic towers with the default towers, as well as the bicolor towers with the default towers.
 This was not as surprising because the bicolor towers are an extension of the default puzzle, with the additional restriction of not placing two similar colored disks.
 Similarly, the magnetic towers corresponding with the default was not surprising because the magnetic variation is extension of the default with the additional constraints of flipping the disks and preventing disks of opposite-facing polarity from stacking.
 Since both variations still require the disks to be ordered by size, there is a guarantee of correspondence.
+(However, it is important that the correspondenve is one-way only.
+If given either a wellformed magnetic or bicolored trace, the corresponding basic trace is not guaranteed to be wellformed.)

+- We also learned the importance of scaling a model.
+We started with Uno without fully understanding the runtime limitations, which ended up interefering with our modeling goals.
+Therefore, when we switched to Towers of Hanoi, we were more careful about prioritizing more reasonable goals given the scale of the model.